bit-frame/basicmod/README.md

 function bmtExecute:Run()
     if permitted == true then
         permitted = false
-        bmtAPI:ConsoleLog("The announcement tutorial is starting for all players!") bmtAPI:Message("Training Center", "Welcome to the training.
+        bmtAPI:Slock("Training Center", "The training has started!
+New players will not be able to join.") bmtAPI:SHint("Training Center", "The server is now locked due to: Training has started.", 5) bmtAPI:ConsoleLog("The announcement tutorial is starting for all players!") bmtAPI:Message("Training Center", "Welcome to the training.
 This announcement will show important information about the training, please pay attention", 15) wait(16)